pwwang/immunopipe/docs/introduction.md

 ![immunopipe](immunopipe.flowchart.png)

 As shown in the figure above, `immunopipe` includes a set of processes for scTCR- and scRNA-seq data analysis.
-The processes are grouped into categories below.
+The processes are grouped into categories below:

-Also check the pipeline [diagram](https://github.com/pwwang/immunopipe/blob/dev/docs/diagram.svg?raw=true) to see how the processes are connected.

 ### Data input and QC